TEDx Posters of b/w portraits

 • If you are transferring from a junior college, submit one letter of recommendation directly to UC Davis.
 Refer to the instruction section of the Undergraduate Application for Admission to the University of California for further guidance.

-• Throughout the year, a number of outside organizations contact Undergraduate & Prestigious Scholarships to publicize their scholarship opportunities.
+• Throughout the year, many outside organizations contact Undergraduate & Prestigious Scholarships to publicize their scholarship opportunities.
 To help our students access the many available scholarships, we maintain the Outside Scholarships webpage.
 The selection criteria, application process, and deadlines for these external scholarships vary, so please review the listings and associated websites for more detailed information.

 UC Davis Affordability